mpbeemer/prepfiles/README.md

 ## Dependancies
 * The application must be run on a Windows platform to support DOS utility calls.
-* The following DOS utilities must be installed in the following directories (they are current hard-coded into constants in PrepFiles.java):
+* The following DOS utilities must be installed in the following directories (they are currently hard-coded into constants in PrepFiles.java):
   * C:\Programs\Timefix\timefix.exe
   * C:\Programs\Gsplit\gsplit.exe
 * Two directories are hard-coded into constants in PrepFiles.java: